notjoao1/folder-synchronization/README.md

 # Folder Synchronization

-This repository contains a [python](https://www.python.org/) script to periodically perform one-way synchronization between two folders `source` and `replica`, such that replica will be strictly equal to `source`.
+This repository contains a [python](https://www.python.org/) script to periodically perform one-way synchronization between two folders `source` and `replica`, such that `replica` will be strictly equal to `source`.

 ## Installation

-- This script requires **python** 3.9 or greater and **PIP**.
+- This script requires **Python** 3.9 or greater and **PIP**.
 Refer to [the official python website](https://www.python.org/downloads/) for instructions on how to install both on your machine.

 ### Windows